Archibald Gracie III: Siege of Petersburg

 Between July and December 1864, Gracie served in the trenches of Petersburg, Virginia, during the Siege of Petersburg.
 On December 1, Gracie's 32nd birthday, his second child, a girl, was born, and he was to take a leave to see the baby on December 3.
 On December 2, however, Archibald Gracie was looking out at the Union lines through his telescope when an artillery shell exploded in front of him, killing him instantly.

 Because of his actions at the Battle of Chickamauga, Gracie's name was put into consideration for a promotion to a major general, but his death caused the consideration to be suspended.
 Francis "Frank" Orray Ticknor eulogized Gracie's death in the poem "Gracie, of Alabama," which he sent to General Robert H. Chilton.

 Personal life

 On November 19, 1856, Gracie married Josephine Mayo (1836–1901), daughter of Edward Carrington Mayo (1791–1852) and Adeline Marx (1808–1879).
-Josephine was the niece of General Winfield Scott through her father's sister, Maria D. Mayo (1789–1862).
+Josephine was the niece of General Winfield Scott through her father's sister, Maria D. Mayo (1789–1862), and was the great great granddaughter of Major William Mayo, who laid out the city of Richmond in 1737.
 Together, the couple had a son and a daughter, who was born the day before Gracie's death.
-Their children included:
+Their children were: